hybridsjs/hybrids/docs/router/usage.md

 * **returns**:
   * a boolean flag

-Use the `active` method to create conditional logic in the templates.
+Use the `active` method to create conditional logic in templates.
 The method returns `true` when one of the views is the current view.
 If the `stack` option is turned on, the method also returns `true` if the current view is one of the views in the stack.
-It means, that if you use a parent view, each child from the stack will activate the flag.
+This means that if you use a parent view, each child in the stack will activate the flag.

 ```javascript
 import { define, html, router } from "hybrids";